Immersion and Video Games:

 (organizer Damien Schlarb)

 Digital Speaker Series at the Obama Institute for Transnational American Studies, Johannes Gutenberg-University Mainz, Germany

-The third installment of “Playing the Field,” an international conference where scholars consider video games from an American Studies perspective, focuses on a signature characteristic of video games that invites considerations that reach far beyond their immediate context: immersion.
-To be immersed means inhabiting fully a space where the rules of behavior and modes of being are completely apparent.
+Immersion is a signature characteristic of video games.
+Even casual observers may appreciate the ability of games to provide compelling experiences that draw in both players and bystanders.
+Consider passengers on a train who play on their phones during their morning commute; college students holding Mario Kart tournaments in their dorm rooms; professionals unwinding after-hours in front of their laptop, TV, or gaming PC; or children playing learning games on their parents’ tablet computers.
+To be immersed means inhabiting fully a space where the rules of behavior and modes of being are completely apparent and where actions become immediately meaningful.
 Compared to navigating the social world, being immersed in mediated environments—digital or otherwise—affords an intensified, optimal experience.
 Yet immersion also constitutes an ambivalent state of being, simultaneously connoting the intensification and narrowing of cognitive abilities.
-Immersive experiences promise authenticity but may also engender addiction.
-Considering immersion from an American Studies perspective means contemplating questions about the political and aesthetic significance of immersive experiences in the context of contemporary American life and its media history and forms.
+Immersive experiences promise authenticity but may also cause addiction.